Quick Links

 What to Expect After Tennis Elbow Treatment

-The outlook for tennis elbow treatment is good if you take steps to prevent it from coming back.
+The outlook for tennis elbow treatment is good if you take steps to prevent tennis elbow from coming back.
 This includes modifying your activities and strengthening the area with specific exercises.
 During an appointment with our orthopedic hand specialists, you can learn more about treating and preventing tennis elbow as well as achieving relief from symptoms.

 Schedule a Consultation at the Regional Hand Center